Danville Area Community College: Cost and residency

 Community College District No. 507 encompasses most of Vermilion County, Illinois, along with portions of Edgar, Iroquois, Champaign and Ford counties.
 As of February 2016, residents of this district, or students who work in-district more than 35 hours per week, pay tuition of $125.00 per credit hour, and all students pay a $15 per credit hour technology / activity fee.
 Out-of-district students with authorization from their local districts also pay the in-district rate.

 Out-of-district students pay $220.00 per credit hour, with the exception of a designated 7-county area in Indiana, covering Vermillion, Parke, Fountain, Warren, Tippecanoe, Benton and Montgomery counties; students in these counties pay $187.50 per credit hour.

 As of July 1, 1984, in-district students aged 60 or older pay a tuition rate of $1 per credit hour, as well as applicable course fees.

+Transportation

+Danville Area Community College is located on the east side of Danville and is accessible via Danville Mass Transit.
+Bus routes 6, 7 and 14 serve the campus.